ninsuo/symfony-collection/README.md

      });
 ```

-You may use `> tr`, or more specifically `> tr.child` or just `.child` if you set `class="child"` at the top of your
+You may use `> tr`, `thead > tr` or more specifically `tr.item` or just `.item` if you set `class="item"` at the top
-form theme.
+of your item's form theme.
 The goal is to reference each item in the collection whatever the markup.

 # Advanced usage